tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 Marines have a variety of different roles, broadly categorised as infantry, engineers, medical staff, command and pilots.
 The vast majority of infantry are Marines, who are aided by Squad Leaders who are able to use useful AOE buffs.

 **Strengths**
-- Better suited to defend areas thanks to barricades, razorfoam, automated turrets, machine gun emplacements, Close Air Support and Orbital Strikes.
+- Better suited to defend areas thanks to barricades, razorfoam, automated turrets, machine gun emplacements, mortars and railguns.
 Their defensive structures especially are far superior to xeno equivalents.
 - Excels in corridors as it means less directions they can be attacked from, and a better chance of getting shots on-target.
 - Very strong in ranged combat as they have guns.
 - If their dead bodies can be recovered, they can be revived.